LLNL/RAJAProxies/docs/sphinx/getting_started.rst

 Each application will be built in the ``bin`` directory.
 The binary names will include the version and features of each application.
 To run the application, simply run the relevant executable.
-For example:
+For example the following command would run the RAJA version of LULESH v1.0 with the OpenMP backend:

 .. code-block:: bash

   $ ./bin/lulesh-v1.0-RAJA-OMP.exe

-would run the RAJA version of LULESH v1.0 with the OpenMP backend.

 For more detail on the input parameters supported by each application, take a look at :doc:`applications`.